Request for Proposal:

 - Student is required to enroll in an internship class and will be mentored by a Faculty Internship Advisor throughout the summer.

-- June 1 - June 15: The student’s first deliverable is due 2 weeks after starting their internship.
+- The student’s first deliverable is due 2 weeks after starting their internship.
 The student is required to develop a detailed position plan for the summer.
-We highly suggest that the student work with you to develop the plan which outlines the project timeline, expectations, and deliverables for the internship.
+We highly suggest that the student work with their internship supervisor to develop the plan which outlines the project timeline, expectations, and deliverables for the internship.

 Internship Supervisor and Student Commitment to the School:

-- May: Supervisor will be contacted by faculty at the beginning of the summer who will outline the responsibilities and expectations of the student.
+- May: Supervisor will be contacted by the faculty internsip advisor (FIA) at the beginning of the summer, who will outline the responsibilities and expectations of the student.

-- July: Faculty will request a visit with the supervisor mid-summer, typically July, and would like to take a photo and/or video of the student and the supervisor in their workplace.
+- July: The FIA will request a visit with the supervisor mid-summer, typically July, and would like to take a photo and/or video of the student and the supervisor in their workplace.

-- August: Near the end of the internship, the supervisor will give the student a formal performance appraisal in-person giving the student both positive feedback as well as constructive criticism to improve their performance.
-Please use whatever forms you usually use for your own staff.
-We do have a sample form if you prefer.
+- August: Near the end of the internship, the supervisor will give the student a formal in-person performance appraisal, providing the student both positive feedback as well as constructive criticism to improve their performance.

-- August: In addition to the regular course requirements, the student will be asked to draft a memo to the donor outlining the value they were able to add to your organization and what they learned.
+- August: At the end of their internship experience, the student will provide a memo to the donor outlining the value they added to the organization and what they learned through the process.